hsmoon0/hsmoon0.github.io/_pages/research.md

 highly sensitive window into Alzheimer’s disease vulnerability.
-Reduced novelty detection, slower habituation, and weaker long-term and extended-term odor memory in APOE4 mice closely align with microstructural disruption in piriform, entorhinal, hippocampal, and subicular regions—circuits essential for odor learning and recognition.
+Reduced novelty detection, slower habituation, and weaker long-term and extended-term odor memory in APOE4 mice closely align with microstructural disruption in piriform, entorhinal, hippocampal, and subicular circuits that are essential for odor learning and recognition.
 Elastic Net multiset CCA reveals diffusion-derived subnetworks within these regions that account for a substantial portion of variance in odor-guided behaviors (up to 24%).
 Blood-derived eigengene modules also track microstructural changes in these same